openmediavault/openmediavault-docs/faq.rst

 	Alternatively checkout the |omv| `GIT repository <https://scm.openmediavault.org/>`_ and use `Vagrant <https://www.vagrantup.com/>`_ to create a virtual machine.

-Why there is no iscsitarget plugin in |omv| 4?
-	The iscsitarget software is divided in two parts.
-The `userland tools <https://packages.debian.org/source/jessie/iscsitarget>`_ and the `kernel modules <https://packages.debian.org/jessie/iscsitarget-dkms>`_ both are provided by Debian repository system.
-	Kernel modules come in the form of `DKMS <https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support>`_.
-	The upstream software is maintained in `sourceforge <https://sourceforge.net/projects/iscsitarget/files/iscsitarget/>`_.
-	Debian only provides packages up to Jessie, this is because the DKMS modules do not built in kernels higher than 4.x.
-	The last commit upstream was in 2010, right now iscsitarget is abandoned software.

-	It is possible to use iscsitarget plugin in |omv| 3 or lower versions by using kernels lower than 4.x.

-	The intention is to migrate core underlaying software from iscsitarget to `LIO targetcli <http://linux-iscsi.org/wiki/Targetcli>`_

 What is the :command:`omv-update` and :command:`omv-release-upgrade` for?
 	Information about those commands are in the software :doc:`section </various/apt>`.